mollerse/frp-article/article.md

 # Functional Reactive Programming

-Functional reactive programming is a merge of two different programming paradigms; functional and reactive.
-In this article we explore the history and theoretical foundation of functional reactive programming before diving into FRP in practice with an example in JavaScript using Bacon.js.
+Functional reactive programming (FRP) is a merge of two different programming paradigms; functional and reactive.
+In this article we explore the history and theoretical foundation of FRP before diving into
+FRP in practice with an example in JavaScript using Bacon.js.

 After reading this article, you will have a basic understanding of what